 Since my last post, I have officially become unemployed (shout out to anyone hiring in Canada!
 Get at me).
 I said goodbye to my kindergarten kids, who were being extra satan-like that day, which made it a lot easier to leave.
 In fact, one child punched me in the crotch twice on my last day as I was teaching.
 That was my “I’m finished teaching kids for a while” moment.
 I said goodbye to my one-on-one adult students that same day, who were a bit more thoughtful upon saying farewell (none of them punched me in the crotch).
 I received many wonderfully written cards, letters, and small gifts.
 The next day, I said goodbye to my university students, who encouraged me to one final dance off as we parted ways for the last time, as I’m always dancing while I teach.
 That’s my thing.
-Its the best way to learn to enjoy education; dance it out!
+It’s the best way to learn to enjoy education; dance it out!

 Students aside, the greatest people I met here were my coworkers.
 I had to say thank you and goodbye to all of them.
 It was overwhelming, and I really suck at goodbyes, so we made it as informal as possible.
 A few drinks, so many laughs, and a couple of selfies just for good measures.

 One bonus of having a house the size of a rabbit hole, is that there isn’t much to clean or pack, and I really don’t have many belongings.
 As my anxiety issues have increased throughout my travels, I’ve found ways to deal with it… like packing.
-Packing and list making smooth my anxiety, which brings me to “The Stages of Leaving” list:
+Packing and list making sooth my anxiety, which brings me to “The Stages of Leaving” list:

-- 2 months to go – “ya, I’m going home really soon.
-I’m so excited, but I haven’t really though much about it yet.”
+- 2 months to go – “Ya, I’m going home really soon.
+I’m so excited, but I haven’t really though about it much yet.”

 - 1 month to go – *avoid talking about it, avoid talking about it* anxiety kicks in.
 Start packing and immediately unpacking again because I realize I still need everything.

-- 3 weeks to go – “ok, I’m ready to go home.
+- 3 weeks to go – “Ok, I’m ready to go home.
 I’ve accepted it and I’m excited about it”

 - 2 weeks to go – “DONT BRING IT UP!” *still packing and unpacking every day.*